Constantine XI Palaiologos: Final days and final assault

-In the evening, the crowds moved to the Hagia Sophia, with Orthodox and Catholic Christians joining together and praying, the fear of impending doom having done more to unite them than the councils ever could.
+In the evening, the crowds moved to the Hagia Sophia, with Orthodox and Catholic Christians joining and praying, the fear of impending doom having done more to unite them than the councils ever could.
 Cardinal Isidore was in attendance, as was Emperor Constantine.
 Constantine prayed and asked for forgiveness and remission of his sins from all the bishops there before he received communion at the church's altar.
 The emperor then left the church, going to the imperial palace and asking his household there for forgiveness and saying farewell to them before again disappearing into the night, going to make a final inspection of the soldiers manning the city walls.

 Without warning, the Ottomans began their final assault in the early hours of 29 May.
 The service in the Hagia Sophia was interrupted, with fighting-age men rushing to the walls to defend the city and the other men and women helping the parts of the army stationed within the city.
 Waves of Mehmed's troops charged at Constantinople's land walls, hammering at the weakest section for more than two hours.
 Despite the relentless attack, the defense, led by Giustiniani and supported by Constantine, held firm.
 Unbeknownst to anyone, after six hours of fighting, just before sunrise, Giustiniani was mortally wounded.
 Constantine begged Giustiniani to stay and continue fighting, allegedly saying:

 Giustiniani was too weak, however, and his bodyguards carried him to the harbor and escaped the city on a Genoese ship.
 The Genoese troops wavered when they saw their commander leave them, and though the Byzantine defenders fought on, the Ottomans soon gained control of both the outer and inner walls.
 About fifty Ottoman soldiers made it through one of the gates, the Kerkoporta, and were the first of the enemy to enter Constantinople; it had been left unlocked and ajar by a Venetian party the night before.
 Ascending up the tower above the Kerkoporta, they managed to raise an Ottoman flag above the wall.
 The Ottomans stormed through the wall and many of the defenders panicked with no means of escape.
 Constantinople had fallen.
 Giustiniani died of his wounds on his way home.
 Loukas Notaras was initially captured alive before being executed shortly after.
 Cardinal Isidore disguised himself as a slave and escaped across the Golden Horn to Galata.
 Orhan, Mehmed's cousin, disguised himself as a monk in an attempt to escape, but was identified and killed.